Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

 - Use it to insert an explanation, an example, or added information in the middle of a sentence.

-  `We used to own a computer when—not like when I was super young—but when I was in high school.`
+  `We used to own a computer when — not like when I was super young — but when I was in high school.`

+- Give a space before and after the em dash.

 [How to create an em dash on Windows or Mac](https://www.techtoolsforwriters.com/how-to-create-an-em-dash/).